-- (a) the making of a pre-acquisition declaration under Part IV; - (b) any reconsideration of the pre-acquisition declaration under Part IV; - (c) the authorisation of the acquisition under section 32; - (d) the making of the agreement under Part V; and - (e) the taking of actions required by the agreement to complete the acquisition. - (2) The making of a pre-acquisition declaration is not required if- - (a) the interest to be acquired is owned by another acquiring authority; or - (b) a certificate has been given under section 21.
+- (1) The principal steps in an acquisition under this Act by agreement are- - (a) the making of a pre-acquisition declaration under Part IV; - (b) any reconsideration of the pre-acquisition declaration under Part IV; - (c) the authorisation of the acquisition under section 32; - (d) the making of the agreement under Part V; and - (e) the taking of actions required by the agreement to complete the acquisition.

-Steps in acquisition by compulsory process
+- (2) The making of a pre-acquisition declaration is not required if- - (a) the interest to be acquired is owned by another acquiring authority; or - (b) a certificate has been given under section 21.

-17. (1) The principal steps in an acquisition by compulsory process are-
+17. Steps in acquisition by compulsory process

-- (a) the making of a pre-acquisition declaration under Part IV; - (b) any reconsideration of the pre-acquisition declaration under Part IV; and - (c) the making of an acquisition declaration under Part V.
+- (1) The principal steps in an acquisition by compulsory process are- - (a) the making of a pre-acquisition declaration under Part IV; - (b) any reconsideration of the pre-acquisition declaration under Part IV; and - (c) the making of an acquisition declaration under Part V.